Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ### Project Outline:
 - Explore the enormous dataset to find patterns
 - Organize features creating dummies where appropriate and eliminating redundant features
+- Run analysis to see what features are correlated/dependent to the target churn_Yes -

 ### Hypothesis